ralphschaefer/clusterRedesign/cluster.md

 ### distribute data
 to distribute data, [CRDTs](https://m.heise.de/developer/artikel/Verteilte-Daten-ohne-Muehe-Conflict-Free-Replicated-Data-Types-3944421.html?seite=all) are a possible pattern.
-A _CRDT_ is the atomic part of distributed data. _CRDT_ are mergeable without producing conflict.
+A _CRDT_ is the atomic part of distributed data. _CRDT_ are mergeable without producing conflicts.

-Distributed Data in Akka
+*Distributed Data in Akka...*
 * is eventually consistent
 * will be distributed via gossip protocol
 * are not suited for "Big Data"